Victory by the Winners

 The border marker in the lower right corner of the image symbolizes the border between Friesland and the rest of the world.
 Symbolically, countless Frisian horses leave their homeland and are dispersed throughout the world.
 Below the Frisian coat of arms, some Frisian graffiti can be seen, meaning "Land of the Black Horse."

 The pennant Willem carries refers to the orange ribbons adorning the winning stallions at the championship.
 The orange also symbolizes the royal status of the Frisian Horse Studbook.
-The lions on the blue section are the coat of arms of Friesland.
+The lions on the blue section are part of the coat of arms of Friesland.

 The rider's armor dates from the Renaissance period, which refers to the revival of the Frisian horse breed.
-Frisian horses are sometimes called "black gold," and the colours of the armor reflect this.
+Frisian horses are sometimes called "black gold," the colours of the armor reflect this.
 The armor also symbolizes royal protection, and the orange sash represents the championship ribbons.

 The dramatic cloudy sky symbolizes the turbulent history of the Friesian horse.
 On the left of the image, the clouds are dark, as in the breed's difficult times; on the right, the sun breaks through.